KaoWenChung/Data-Structures-and-Algorithms/README.md

 # 8. Blazing Fast Lookup with Hash Tables
 ## Hash Tables for Organization
 As I know the Hash table in Swift is Dictionary Type.
 It's a key value pairs data type which is useful for many scenarios.
 We can use key to find the specific value.
-For example the political candidates and the number of votes each receives.
+For example the political candidates and the number of votes each receives.<br/>
 Another example is common HTTP status, we can define a function and return the meaning of the status code.
 ```
 func statusCode(_ code: Int) -> String? {